damienjburks/damienjburks/README.md

 ## Who Am I? 🤔

 Welcome to my GitHub Repository!
-I am an SVP of Cloud Security Engineering at Citi (officially), but my unofficial title (or what I call myself) is a _Cloud DevSecOps Expert_.
+I am an SVP of Cloud Security Engineering at Citi (officially), but my unofficial title (or what I call myself) is a _Principal Cloud DevSecOps Engineer_.
 I am also the Founder of [The DevSec Blueprint (DSB)](https://github.com/The-DevSec-Blueprint), Open Source Contributor, and Content Creator.
 I create content in various forms like blog posts and articles, YouTube videos, and shorts or reels.
 I am exceptionally passionate about Cloud Security and DevSecOps, and I enjoy teaching what I know and sharing tips and tricks on how to start a career securing the cloud!

 ## Languages, Tools, and Frameworks ⚙️
 <!-- For more icons please follow  https://github.com/devicons/devicon -->